DynamicBiosystems/DynamicST-Assist/README.md

 5. Modify Transparency slider can modify the transparency of spots.

-6. If the result of automatic detection is not accurate, you can fine tune the tissue area through the brush function.
+6. If the result of automatic detection is not accurate, you can fine tune the tissue area through the brush function.There are two ways to fine tune spot.
+You can operate a single spot by clicking the left mouse button.
+If you hold down the left mouse button and drag the mouse, you can activate the brush function to perform batch operations on the spot

     a.
-Select “SelectSpot” to add spots covered by tissue on the image through the brush function.
+Select “SelectSpot” to add spots covered by tissue on the image.

     b.
-Select “DeleteSpot” to delete spots covered by tissue on the image through the brush function.
+Select “DeleteSpot” to delete spots covered by tissue on the image.

     c.
 Modify Width slider to modify width of brush.